 The downside of this profession is the long working hours and pressure.
 Hotels work 24 hours per day, even weekends, so be prepared for a schedule that may drain you out every once in a while.

 4. Meeting, convention, and event planners

 Do you think you could coordinate all aspects of events and professional meetings?
 In that case, being an event planner is the job for you.
 These people arrange meeting locations, transportation, travel to attend events, and visit prospective meeting sites and other details.
-According to the Bureau of Labor Statistics, the median annual wage for meeting, convention, and event planners was $49,370 on May 2018.
+According to the Bureau of Labor Statistics, the median annual wage for meeting, convention, and event planners was $49,470 in May 2021.
 The same source indicates that applicants with a bachelor’s degree in hotel or hospitality management are expected to have the best job opportunities.
 Intense competition is generally expected for most hospitality management jobs.

 5. Food service managers

 One of the most important industries out there.
 There is more to a restaurant or any food service industry than just serving food on the table.
 Considering how hard it is nowadays to maintain a regular clientele, restaurants are investing big time in their food service staff.
 Hospitality plays a major role in attracting people; therefore hospitality graduates have a secure future, specifically if they have some years of experience at the same time.
 These people are in charge to make special events out of simple dining experiences.

 You may be working as a Restaurant Manager, Chef, Catering Coordinator, or Barista.
 Either way, the skills you need consist of great communication skills, sense of organization, and the ability to work under pressure.
 Yes, that may sound like a cliché, but the pressure is one of the perks of working within such a dynamic industry.